victorres11/tento-customerio-reports/SETUP_SECRETS.md

 # Setting Up GitHub Secrets

 Your repository is created!
-Now you need to set up the secrets for email delivery.
+Now you need to set up the secret for Slack delivery.

 ## Repository URL
 https://github.com/victorres11/tento-customerio-reports